BoldingBruggeman/fabmos-cases/arctic-clusters/README.md

 # Notes

-* This example was originally run with the exact same ECOSMO version that was used to generate the CMEMS hindcast usd for clustering.
+* This example was originally run with the exact same ECOSMO version that underpinned the CMEMS hindcast used for clustering.
 This ECOSMO version is available as [commit a8d6383 from https://github.com/nansencenter/nersc/tree/TP2_reanalysis_2023](https://github.com/nansencenter/nersc/tree/a8d6383ab236be8761cbb6ac69ae632f8fdedbae)